RebellionWebdesign/urban-food/README.md

 #### FEATURES

 - Register on the website using email and password
-- Make CRUD available for the user profile data
+- Make CRUD available for:
+  - The user profile data
-- Make CRUD available for the user reviews data
+  - The user reviews data
-- Make CRUD available for the user bookings data
+  - The user bookings data
-- Make CRUD available for the site owner
+  - The site owner
-- Make CRUD available for staff members
+  - The staff members

 #### DISTINCTION BETWEEN ACCOUNTS